sippohippo/ot-harjoitustyo/README.md

 ## Installation and setup

-1. Clone this repository
+1. Clone this repository as shown below (or download the release)

 ```bash
 git clone https://github.com/sippohippo/ot-harjoitustyo
 ```

-2. Go to the newly created directory
+2. Go to the newly created directory (or unpack the downloaded release zip file and go to its directory)

 ```bash
 cd ot-harjoitustyo